 |

-The NTA JEE Main result is only available online.
+The NTA JEE Main result 2026 is only available online on the NTA's official portal.
 Candidates may obtain their results by logging in to the official website.
 To view their results and get their scorecard, candidates must have their JEE application number and password/date of birth.
-You can obtain the JEE Main result 2025 from the official website by following the steps below:
+You can obtain the JEE Main result 2026 from the official website by following the steps below:

-- For JEE Main results, go to the official NTA website at jeemain.nta.nic.in results 2025/ntaresults.nic.in.
+- For JEE Main results, go to the official NTA website at jeemain.nta.nic.in OR ntaresults.nic.in.

 - Enter the Application Number, Date of Birth, and Security PIN.